 Which pierces so that it assaults

 Mercy itself and frees all faults.

-The tempest, from such a perspective is more than a sea-storm.
-It is a metaphor of Prospero's magical prowess, his supernatural potency to subjugate even the forces of nature.
+The tempest, from such a perspective, is more than a sea storm.
+It is a metaphor for Prospero's magical prowess, his supernatural potency to subjugate even the forces of nature.
 The title of The Tempest is therefore appropriate on multiple levels of interpretation.

 Question: Why is the play called "The Tempest"?

 Answer: The write-up is exactly about that!
 Please go through the article.
 You will find your answer.